What Makes a Preacher Good?

 The preacher should show people how to read, study and handle the Bible for themselves.

-"Do your best to present yourself to God as one approved, a workman who does not need to be ashamed and who correctly handles the word of truth" (2 Tim.
-2:15).
+"Do your best to present yourself to God as one approved, a workman who does not need to be ashamed and who correctly handles the word of truth" (2 Timothy 2:15).

 The Bible is a very difficult book to read.
 Let's face it—we find it easier to read a New York Times bestseller than Leviticus or Amos.
 A keen understanding of Scripture requires a certain level of skill and a special illumination of the Spirit.
 In corporate worship, the preacher should challenge people to cry out to God for the wisdom that flows from Isaiah, Deuteronomy and Revelation.
 In addition, the preacher should demonstrate how God has penetrated his own heart with the truths he presents.
 His interpretation not only has been defended in the sermon, but it has been digested.
 The congregation sees this Word after it has been made flesh, and this heightens their interest, as well as his credibility.
 He handles the Word with precision.